GustavoCCarrillo/Textbook--Finder/Prototype/README.prototype.md

 # Textbook-Finder Prototype

 ***

+### Use Case:
+- As a college student, I want the ability to search for books by title, or isbn number so that I can have a list of different retailers to choose from with prices to compare.

+***
 ## Search Page

 - Enter a ISBN number or Title of a book into input fields to begin search.